Fractals from Regular Behaviours: Fractals from Labelled Transition Systems

-For example, the set of points depicted in \cref{fig:Twisted Sierpinski gasket} is the regular subfractal semantics of \(\mu v~(av + b(bv + cv) + c(bv + cv))\) corresponding to the interpretation \(\sigma\) given in that figure.
-The regular subfractal semantics of \(e\) is a proper subset of the Sierpi\'nski Gasket, and in particular does not contain the point corresponding to \((c,a,b,c,c,c,\dots)\).
+\begin{exa} The regular subfractal generated by \(x\) in Figure~\ref{fig:Twisted Sierpinski gasket} is the regular subfractal semantics of \(\mu v~(av + b(bv + cv) + c(bv + cv))\) corresponding to the interpretation \(\sigma\) given in that figure.
+The regular subfractal semantics of \(e\) is a proper subset of the Sierpi\'nski gasket, as it does not contain the point \(p = (19/32, 11\sqrt3/32)\) corresponding to \((a,c,a,b,a,a,\dots)\). \end{exa}